archanpatkar/Logico/README.md

 | Implication            	| A > B    	| if A then B                 |
 | Biconditional          	| A = B    	| A if and only if B          |

-## Propositional Formula / Expressions or Propositions
+## Propositional Formulas / Expressions or Propositions

 In Logico you can write Propositional Expressions of both **Simple** and **Compound** types and Evaluate them.
-Logico syntax is compatible with Well-formed formula(wff) Formal Grammer
+Logico syntax is compatible with Well-formed formula(WFF) Formal Grammer of **Propositional Calculus**
 ```
 ( ( -(T ^ F) v (-F) ) ^ F )
 ```